holderlb/WSU-SAILON-NG/domains/cartpole/README.md

 ```
 {
     time_stamp: 1597953858.2,
     cart_position: -1.0,
     cart_veloctiy: 1.0,
     pole_angle: 0.01,
     pole_angular_velocity: 0.03
 }
 ```

 ## Feature label format

 The feature label provides the correct action according to our SOTA agent and is sent in JSON format.
-This is only provided for novelty-level-0 training instances.
+This is only provided for novelty level-0 training instances.
 For CartPole, the possible actions are "left" and "right".
 For example,